euphoricpoptarts/UnitigCoarsening/README.md

 # A unitig compression algorithm using graph coarsening

-Use a kmer counter like KMC to compute a list of k-mers and a list of k+1-mers.
-Annotate the first line of each file with the number of k/k+1-mers in each.
+Use a kmer counter like KMC to compute a list of k-mers into a text file, with kmers separated by line-breaks.
+Append a line to the beginning of the kmer file with the number of kmers.

 Requires Kokkos and KokkosKernels for parallelism.
 Build with CMake.